Kharabet/fulcrum_ui/packages/fulcrum-website/index.md

                         powerful way to lend and margin trade.
 It is the first and only completely trustless platform for margin; it does not use centralized price feeds or
                         centrally administered margin calls.
-It is permissionless and rent free; there are no fees and no
+It is permissionless and rent free; there are no platform fees and no
                         accounts.</p>
                     <div class="flex fd-xs-c">